openedx/edx-proctoring/docs/backends.rst

         ]
     }

-The keys in the config object should be machine readable.
+The keys in the rules object should be machine readable.
 The values are human readable.
-PS should respect the HTTP request ``Accept-Language`` header and translate all human readable configuration options into the requested language.
+PS should respect the HTTP request ``Accept-Language`` header and translate all human readable rules into the requested language.

 If a download_url is included in the response, Open edX will redirect learners to the address before the proctoring session starts.
 The address will include ``attempt={attempt_id}`` in the query string.